-Although inflation-targeting central banks stress these key elements, the literature that studies inflation targeting in the context of formal models largely describes inflation targeting in terms of the solution to an optimization problem within the confines of a linear rational expectations model.
-This approach is limited in its appreciation of the special features of the inflation-targeting framework, as emphasized by Faust and Henderson (2004), and it strips inflation targeting of its raison d'être.
+Although inflation-targeting (IT) central banks have stressed these key elements, the literature that has studied inflation targeting in the context of formal models has largely described inflation targeting in terms of the solution to an optimization problem within the confines of a linear rational expectations model.
+This approach is limited in its appreciation of the special features of the inflation-targeting framework, as emphasized by Faust and Henderson (2004), and strips from IT its raison d'être.
 In an environment of rational expectations with perfect knowledge, for instance, inflation expectations are anchored as long as policy satisfies a minimum test of stability.
 Furthermore, with the possible exception of a one-time statement of the central bank's objectives, central bank communication loses any independent role because the public already knows all it needs in order to form expectations relevant for its decisions.
-In such an environment, the public's expectations of inflation and other variables are characterized by a linear combination of lags of observed macroeconomic variables, and, as such, they do not merit special monitoring by the central bank or provide useful information to the policymaker for guiding policy decisions.
+In such an environment, the public's expectations of inflation and other variables are characterized by a linear combination of lags of observed macroeconomic variables and, as such, they do not merit special monitoring by the central bank or provide useful information to the policymaker for guiding policy decisions.